 5. Add a cover image that will provide visual impact

 The image at the top of your business page acts like a magazine front cover, so you want it to add punch.
-Make sure you optimize your cover photo for the right dimensions - 851x315 pixels for desktop, 640x360px for mobile.
+Make sure you optimize your cover photo for the right dimensions - 820x312 pixels for desktop, 640x360px for mobile.

 If your uploaded image is smaller than these dimensions, Facebook will stretch it to fit - it's not a good look!
+If you lack design skills, you can create eye-catching covers, posts and adds using Canva.

 6. Add a profile icon